Terms and Conditions of UCSBnetID Assignment and Use

 You are responsible for ensuring the integrity of your account.
-OIST creates the potential to use computing resources for associates and affiliates of the UCSB community by issuing individual computing accounts with a UCSBnetID.
+ETS creates the potential to use computing resources for associates and affiliates of the UCSB community by issuing individual computing accounts with a UCSBnetID.
 As a condition of receiving an account, you must observe the following guidelines:

 - Respect the rights of other users, respect the integrity of the systems and related physical resources, and observe all relevant laws, regulations, contractual obligations and policy

 - Respect others' rights to the privacy of their programs and data.

 - Prevent others from learning your password, thus reducing the possibility of any use of your account by another person.

 - Report suspected unauthorized use of facility resources to ETS Security (SAASB 4101) or to «security [at] identity.ucsb.edu».

 Misuse of computing, networking, or information resources may result in the loss of computing privileges.
 Additionally, misuse of a computing account will require financial restitution to the University for funds expended and could result in University disciplinary action or civil or criminal action.

 Users may be held accountable for their conduct under any applicable University or campus policies, procedures, or collective bargaining agreements.
 Any actions which deter other users from doing their work or which would otherwise be deemed malicious by the University will result in the loss of access to the system and possible University disciplinary action or civil or criminal action.
 Unauthorized use of computing resources and use for personal gain constitute theft under California law and will be prosecuted by the University.

 Complaints alleging misuse of resources will be directed to those responsible for taking appropriate disciplinary action.